Tooth Extractions for Pets in Boxborough

 We provide the details as well as the benefits before we begin—during the initial consultation, as with every other dental procedure we perform here at Veterinary Dental Services.
 We also perform a comprehensive wellness exam as well as pre-anesthetic blood work to ensure the pet is healthy enough for surgery and anesthesia.

-The Need for Dental Extractions
+The Need for Pet Tooth Extractions

 - Periodontal disease